affiliate disclosure

 If you already achieved those numbers with your current host, I don’t think changing host will make any significant improvement on your website page speed.

-I see this as a case of the user’s location dependant.
+I see this as a case of the user’s location dependents.
 The closer your host server to the reader, the faster the page load.

 If you’re using a CDN service, I think you’re good with your current host.
 If not, add a CDN service to the mix and test again to see if there’s an improvement in the Canada server.